 Our operations are not capital intensive and we do not own any manufacturing facilities or equipment.
 Accordingly, we do not allocate assets to the divisions for analysis purposes.
 Interest expense and interest income are primarily generated at the corporate level and are not allocated.
 Income taxes are likewise calculated and paid on a corporate level (except for entities that operate in foreign jurisdictions) and are not allocated for analysis purposes.

-All prior period segment information has been revised to conform to our current organizational structure, assigned responsibilities, and primary internal reports.
 We account for our segment information on the same basis as the accompanying consolidated financial statements (in thousands).